Homotheties and topology of tangent sphere bundles: Characteristic classes

-When we introduce the metric, the tangent and co-tangent (sphere) bundles become isometric bundles.
-And we find that the 1-form $\mu=\xi^\flat\circ\theta=(\theta^t\xi)^\flat$ corresponds with the Liouville form, so it does not depend on the connection.
-Knowing the torsion of $\na^*\oplus\na^*$ for any metric connection on $M$, it is easy to deduce, cf. \cite{Alb2} (for any radius function):
+When we introduce the metric, the tangent and cotangent (sphere) bundles become isometric bundles.
+With a little computation we find that the 1-form $\theta=\xi^\flat\circ B=(B^{\mathrm{ad}}\xi)^\flat$ corresponds with the Liouville form, so it does not depend on the connection.
+Knowing the torsion of $\na^*\oplus\na^*$ for any metric connection on $M$, it is easy to deduce, cf. \cite{Alb2}, that for any radius function we have:

 The same is to say $\omega^S$ corresponds with the pull-back of the Liouville symplectic 2-form if and only if $T^\na=0$.
-Hence the Hamiltonian theory of the geodesic flow.
-We also remark that the geodesic vector field in the sense e.g. of \cite{Geig} (the vector field $\theta^t\xi$ in our setting) is just the same as the geodesic spray in the sense e.g. of \cite{Dom,Sakai}. \end{Rema}
+Then a Hamiltonian theory of the geodesic flow is manageable.
+We also remark that the geodesic vector field in the sense e.g. of \cite{Geig}, i.e. the vector field $B^{\mathrm{ad}}\xi$ in our setting, is just the same as the geodesic spray in the sense e.g. of \cite{Dom,Sakai}. \end{Rema}